-T A 1 1/2 1

-Adults and

-Communities

-402 To exercise the Council's powers under the Dutch Elm Executive Director for Executive

-Disease (Local Authorities) Order 1974.
-Growth, Enterprise Delegated

-, and Environment /

-Managing Director /

-Executive Director for

-Adults and

-Communities

-Miscella Communities

-Francis o Dinastantan Franctica 1

-403 Community Centres - Approve emergency grants to Executive Director for Executive

-community associations to a maximum amount of £500 Adults and Delegated

-for the payment of invoices submitted by statutory Communities

-undertakings.

-404 To approve minor alterations to Community Centre Executive Director for Executive In consultation with the

-leases.
-Adults and Delegated Chief Legal Officer

-Communities

-405 Events and Recreation - To liaise with Executive Director for Executive

-community/voluntary groups and other organisations in Adults and Delegated

-the promotion of an events programme for the Borough Communities

-and promote and a state of the gramma and a

-Registr ation of Births, Deaths and Marriages

-406 To approve premises for the Solemnisation of Chief Legal Officer Council In consultation with

-Marriage Delegated Cabinet Member(s)

-Miscella aneous 1

-407 To approve attendances of Members and Officers at Managing Director, Executive In consultation with

-conferences, courses etc where the cost is met within Executive Delegated Cabinet Member(s)

-budget Management Team

-augo.
-Member, Chief Legal

-Officer

-Oniooi
+Adults and Communities 402 To exercise the Council's powers under the Dutch Elm Disease (Local Authorities) Order 1974.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated Miscell aneous 403 Community Centres - Approve emergency grants to community associations to a maximum amount of £500 for the payment of invoices submitted by statutory undertakings.
+Executive Director for Adults and Communities Executive Delegated 404 To approve minor alterations to Community Centre leases.
+Executive Director for Adults and Communities Executive Delegated In consultation with the Chief Legal Officer 405 Events and Recreation - To liaise with community/voluntary groups and other organisations in the promotion of an events programme for the Borough Executive Director for Adults and Communities Executive Delegated Registi ration of Births, Deaths and Marriages 406 To approve premises for the Solemnisation of Marriage Chief Legal Officer Council Delegated In consultation with Cabinet Member(s) Miscell aneous ı 407 To approve attendances of Members and Officers at conferences, courses etc where the cost is met within budget Managing Director, Executive Management Team Member, Chief Legal Officer Executive Delegated In consultation with Cabinet Member(s)